 2022 will see the introduction of even more eSIM-capable devices, enabling instant connectivity for users, anytime and anywhere.
 Recent announcements by Apple and Visible, requiring operators to prepare for eSIM, will trigger a boost in eSIM adoption.
 There will also be an increase in use of eSIM in the cellular IoT domain.
 For example, we’ll see commercial drones gaining further momentum, with innovative use cases that are currently in pilot stages becoming mainstream.
 As the technology continues to mature, we’ll see a growth in drone-led applications across a multitude of sectors in 2022 including delivery, energy, inspection, emergency services and agriculture.
 Other IoT use cases, like smart cities, will also benefit from eSIM technologies.

-2022 will be the year of mandatory multi-factor authentication
+2022 trends will consist of mandatory multi-factor authentication

 Organisations have long struggled with the implementation of Multi-factor Authentication (MFA), balancing data protection against ease of use and convenience for employees.
 However, in 2022 huge industry players such as Google and Salesforce are deciding to make MFA a requirement to access certain services.
 With attacks on the rise and many other providers expected to follow suit, companies will need to rethink their relationship with the security practice, particularly in line with the rise of remote and hybrid working.